 Our ability to make scheduled payments on or to refinance any current or future debt obligations or other contractual obligations depends on our financial condition and operating performance.
 We cannot provide assurance that we will maintain a level of cash flows from operating activities sufficient to permit us to pay the principal of, and interest on, any current or future indebtedness.
 If our cash flows and capital resources are insufficient to fund any current or future debt obligations or contractual obligations, we may be forced to reduce or delay investments and capital expenditures, or to sell assets, seek additional capital or restructure or refinance such indebtedness or other contractual obligations.
-Inflation and rising interest rates have the potential to adversely affect our liquidity, business, financial condition and results of operations by increasing our overall cost structure, particularly if we are unable to achieve commensurate increases in the fees we charge our clients or if increased prices may lead to our clients requesting fewer services.
-The existence of inflation in the economy has resulted in, and may continue to result in, higher interest rates and capital costs, increased costs of labor, weakening exchange rates and other similar effects.
-Although we may take measures to mitigate the impact of this inflation, if these measures are not effective our business, financial condition, results of operations and liquidity could be materially adversely affected.
+Inflation and elevated interest rates have the potential to adversely affect our liquidity, business, financial condition and results of operations by increasing our overall cost structure, particularly if we are unable to achieve commensurate increases in the fees we charge our clients or if increased prices may lead to our clients requesting fewer services.
+The existence of inflation in the economy has resulted in, and may continue to result in, elevated interest rates and capital costs, increased costs of labor, weakening exchange rates and other similar effects.
+Although we may take measures to mitigate the impact of this inflation, if these measures are not effective, our business, financial condition, results of operations and liquidity could be materially adversely affected.

-As of December 31, 2022, we had cash, cash equivalents and short-term investments of \$223.5 million, of which \$50.2 million was invested in Treasury securities.
+As of December 31, 2023, we had cash, cash equivalents and short-term investments of \$436.9 million, of which \$183.5 million was invested in Treasury securities.
 We monitor developments relating to the liquidity of these instruments on a regular basis.
-In the event of a significant deterioration of the credit markets or the failure of one or more commercial banking institutions, there can be no assurance that we will be able to liquidate these assets or access our cash.
-Our inability to access our cash or other assets could have a material adverse effect on our liquidity and result in our inability to meet our obligations timely, which could have a material adverse effect on the value of our common stock.
+Cash, cash equivalents, and short-term investments are maintained in global and regional U.S. and non-U.S. financial institutions.
+Within the past year, U.S. saw a series of bank failures due to solvency concerns and in the event of a significant deterioration of the credit markets or the failure of one or more commercial banking institutions where we maintain a banking relationship, there can be no assurance that we will be able to access our cash, cash equivalents and short-term investments or enter into new financing arrangements on favorable terms and could result in a loss of funds.
+Our inability to access our cash or other assets could have a material adverse effect on our liquidity and result in our inability to meet our obligations timely, which may have a material adverse effect on our business, financial condition and results of operations.